shailendrakharwar13/Zoom-clone-App/README.md

 ##Steps to have a call
 1. Open the url and allow video and audio access of your device.
 2. Write your call name and click on copy url button to copy your call id .
 3. Send the call id to other user .
-They can open the same website anywhere and then paste the first user call id and can click on call button to have a conference call
+They can open the same website anywhere accross the globe and then paste the first user's call id and can click on call button to have a conference call

 ## Introduction